topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

     3. Reconnect the power cable while continuing to hold the FWDN switch.
     4. Release the FWDN switch.
         If the issue persists, try running the Arduino IDE with administrator privileges.
-4. After a successful upload, check the Arduino IDE output console for the following message:
+4. After successfully uploading the file, check the Arduino IDE output console for the following message:

     **Note:** The message should include **vcp_touch.ino.rom**.
     ```